JackXueIndiana/Python-Sklearn-Classifier-Pickle/README.md

 - score - the model loading and scoring
 - test - reserved for unit tests

-The ADLSG2 is mounted to the Azure Databricks workspace.
+The ADLSG2 is mounted to the Azure Databricks workspace by following this document: https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-use-databricks-spark

 ## Dataset
 The dataset is from the example of "https://raw.githubusercontent.com/callxpert/datasets/master/Loan-applicant-details.csv".

 ## Pickle Library
-This libaray has been pre-installed in the Azure Databricks Python runtime.
+This library has been pre-installed in the Azure Databricks Python runtime.
 The code examples can be found in https://dataaspirant.com/2017/02/13/save-scikit-learn-models-with-python-pickle/